 Restricted Stock Units.
-For fiscal 2015, RSUs represented the final one-third of the targeted annual equity grants made in December 2014 to the Company's executive officers.
+For fiscal 2016, Restricted Stock Units ("RSUs") represented the final one-third of the targeted annual equity grants made in December 2015 to the Company's executive officers.
 The RSUs provide a link to performance of the Company's stock price, as well as promote retention over a multi-year vesting period.
 RSUs granted by the Committee generally vest in four equal annual installments beginning on the first anniversary of the grant date.

-In designing the 2015 long-term incentive approach, the Committee permitted executives to exchange up to 100% of annual time-vested RSUs for nonqualified stock options ("NQSOs") on an economically equivalent basis, while maintaining the existing four-year vesting schedule.
+In fiscal 2016, the Committee permitted executives to exchange up to 100% of annual time-vested RSUs for non-qualified stock options ("NQSOs") on an economically equivalent basis, while maintaining the existing four-year vesting schedule.
 The ratio constituting an economically equivalent basis was determined as follows:

-Value of One "Whole" Share = Determine the average closing stock price during the 30 calendar days ending 11 days before the grant date Value of One "Option" Share Ш Calculate using Black-Scholes valuation as of the grant date, with the value of one "whole" share as the basis Exchange Ratio for RSUs to NQSOs = Divide value of one "whole" share by value of one "option" share decision to complete an exercise.
-In fiscal 2015, all executives took full or partial advantage of this equity exchange opportunity.
+Value of One "Whole" Share = Accounting value determined based upon the average closing stock price during the 30 calendar days ending 11 days before the grant date Value of One "Option" Share = Black-Scholes accounting value based upon the average closing price during the 30 calendar days ending 11 days before the grant date Exchange Ratio for RSUs to NQSOs = Accounting value of one "whole" share divided by value of one "option" share

-In fiscal 2015, the value of one "whole" share was determined to be \$68.28, with the resulting value of one "option" share calculation resulting in a value of \$18.52.
-The resulting ratio was 3.6868 "option" shares for each "whole" share, meaning executives could exchange one time-vested RSU for 3.6868 NQSOs in fiscal 2015.
+In fiscal 2016, the value of one "whole" share was determined to be \$90.0837, with the resulting value of one "option" share calculation resulting in a value of \$26.9483.
+The resulting ratio was 3.3428 "option" shares for each "whole" share, meaning executives could exchange one time-vested RSU for 3.3428 NQSOs in fiscal 2016.

-In connection with the implementation of this flexibility, the Committee considered that NQSOs provide attractive leverage to the recipient and permit the holder to determine when taxable income events occur via a
+In connection with the retention of this flexibility, which was initially implemented in fiscal 2015, the Committee considered that NQSOs provide attractive leverage to the recipient and permit the holder to determine when taxable income events occur via a decision to complete an exercise.
+In fiscal 2016, however, none of the Company's executives exchanged RSUs for NQSOs.